-The ingredients used for the preparations are given in Table 1.
-In a saucepan, added semolina, sugar, salt and milk, stirred well, kept it on a medium flame with stirring continuously and brought to boiling, kept it simmering for 5 minutes until semolina was cooked well and when the mixture was slightly thick, kept it aside.
-Ghee was heated in a separate vessel, added cashews and fried them until they turn brown.
-Raisins were added, removed this tempered oil and added it to the above thari kanchi payasam and stirred well.
+In a saucepan, add semolina, sugar, salt and thin milk, and stir well.
+Keep it on a medium flame with stirring continuously and bring to boil.
+Reduce the flame and keep it simmering for 5 minutes until semolina was cooked well and when the mixture was slightly thick, keep it aside.
+Heat a small vessel and add ghee.
+Add the cashews and fry them until they turn brown.
+Add raisins and let them puff up.
+Remove this tempered oil and add it to the above thari kanchi payasam and stir well.